ahlstromcj/seq66/INSTALL.seq66.on.Ubuntu.md

 ```bash
     $ ./work.sh
 ```
 This also builds the project.
 To just configure it, add the --setup option.
+By default, all build products are put in ./build/cc.

 You can pass optional flags if needed:

 - `--release` to build in release mode (the default).
 - `--debug` to build in debug mode.
 - `--clang` to use the Clang compilers instead of the system's default compiler.
+Build products go into ./build/clang.
 - `--gnu` to use the GNU compilers instead of the system's default compiler.
+Build products go into ./build/gcc.
 - `--portmidi` to enable that code; it lacks a couple features of the normal build.
 - `--build dir` to use a different build directory.
+If used, must be used for follow-on work.sh commands.
 - `--clean` to remove all build products.
 - `--install` to install qseq66 and seq66cli and the icons and samples.
 - `--uninstall` to uninstall the build status.